-Programmes UEC A-level STPM Matriculation/ Foundation Diploma Bachelor of Arts (Hons) in Marketing Pass UEC with 5 Grade B and pass (C) in Maths and English Pass STPM with 2 Grade C (GP 2.00) and pass (E) in SPM Maths and English A business-related Diploma with CGPA 2.00/ 4.00 Bachelor of Early Childhood Education (Hons) Pass UEC with 5 Grade B Pass STPM with 2 Grade C (GP 2.00) An equivalent Diploma/ Matriculation/ Foundation with CGPA 2.00 Bachelor of Arts (Hons) in Accounting Pass UEC with minimum 5 Grade B including Math and pass (C) in English Pass A-Level with 2 Grade Pass STPM with 2 Grade C+ (GP 2.33) and a credit (C) in SPM Maths in Maths at SPM level An accounting/ business related diploma with CGPA 2.50/ 4.00 (conducted fully in English) Bachelor of Science (Hons) in Finance & Investment Pass UEC with minimum 5 Grade B including Maths and Grade C in English Pass A-Level with 2 Grade D Pass STPM with 2 Grade C+ (GP 2.33), plus a credit (C) in Maths and pass (E) in English at SPM level 2.50/ 4.00, plus a credit Achieve CGPA 2.50/ 4.00 in any qualification equivalent to Diploma in Finance, Banking, Insurance or related field (Level 4, MQF) English Language Requirement for: a) Bachelor of Arts (Hons) in Accounting. b) Bachelor of Science (Hons) in Finance &amp; Investment.
-International students: IELTS minimum Band 5 Band 5.5, or TOEFL 550. .5 or TOEFL (Internet-bases of English minimum so sed) minimum 46 or Camb oridge English Qualificatio m Band 3. n and Test minimum
+Programmes UEC A-level STPM Matriculation/ Foundation Diploma Bachelor of Arts (Hons) in Marketing Pass UEC with 5 Grade B and pass (C) in Maths and English C (GP 2.00) and pass (E) Pass in Matriculation/ Foundation with CGPA 2.00/ 4.00 A business-related Diploma with CGPA 2.00/ 4.00 Bachelor of Early Childhood Education (Hons) Pass UEC with 5 Grade B Pass STPM with 2 Grade C (GP 2.00) An equivalent Diploma/ Matriculation/ Foundation with CGPA 2.00 Bachelor of Arts (Hons) in Accounting Pass UEC with minimum 5 Grade B including Math and pass (C) in English Pass STPM with 2 Grade C+ (GP 2.33) and a credit (C) in SPM Maths Pass Matriculation/ Foundation with CGPA 2.50/ 4,00 and a credit (C) in Maths at SPM level An accounting/ business related diploma with CGPA 2.50/ 4.00 (conducted fully in English) Bachelor of Science (Hons) in Finance & Investment Pass UEC with minimum 5 Grade B including Maths and Grade C in English Pass A-Level with 2 Grade D Pass STPM with 2 Grade C+ (GP 2.33), plus a credit (C) in Maths and pass (E) in English at SPM level Pass Matriculation/ Foundation with CGPA 2.50/ 4.00, plus a credit (C) in Maths and pass (E) in English at SPM level Achieve CGPA 2.50/4.00 in any qualification equivalent to Diploma in Finance, Banking, Insurance or related field (Level 4, MQF) English Language Requirement for: a) Bachelor of Arts (Hons) in Accounting. b) Bachelor of Science (Hons) in Finance & Investment.
+International students: IELTS minimum Band 5.
+Band 5.5, or TOEFL 550.
+5 or TOEFL (Internet-basest of English minimum so sed) minimum 46 or Camb on and Test minimum